 A medical power of attorney only takes effect if you become incapacitated.
-Some states require an advance directive, which combines a medical power of attorney with a living will.
+Some states require an advance directive combining a medical power of attorney with a living will.

 #7 Organ and Tissue Donation

-You must register as an organ donor if you wish to donate your organs and tissues to someone in need after your death.
+You must register as an organ donor to donate your organs and tissues to someone in need after death.